Frederic Chancellor: Personal life

-Chancellor was married twice, firstly to Harriet née Allen (1826–1900), with whom he had 5 children, including the architect Frederic Wykeham Chancellor (1865-1945).
+Chancellor was married twice, firstly to Harriet née Allen (b.1826–d.1900), with whom he had 5 children, including the architect Frederic Wykeham Chancellor (1865-1945).
 Chancellor Jr became articled to his father in 1885 until 1893 when he became a partner in his father's business.
-Frederic the elder's second marriage was to Emma née Wenley, whom he married in 1903 at Christ Church in Lancaster Gate, Westminster, London.
+Frederic the elder's second marriage was to Emma née Wenley, in 1903, at Christ Church in Lancaster Gate, Westminster, London.

-Chancellor was a first cousin once removed to the Tasmanian born architect Francis Graham Moon Chancellor (1870—1940), who in 1912 took over the office of Frank Matcham's successful theatre building business.
-Perhaps the most notable of Francis's commissions under Matcham & Co., was the State Cinema in Grays, Essex.
-Frederic's paternal uncle was the publisher and Lord Mayor of London, Francis Moon.
+Chancellor's paternal uncle was the publisher and Lord Mayor of London, Francis Moon.
+Chancellor's cousins were the Tasmanian born architect Francis Graham Moon Chancellor (1869—1940), and the Australian cricketer Frederick Chancellor (1878–1939).

 Retirement and death

 Chancellor retired from his civic duties in November 1917 because of poor health and died at his Chelmsford home, "Bellefield", in January the following year.
 His funeral took place at Chelmsford Cathedral on 8 February 1918 and he was interred in the neighbouring cemetery in Rectory Lane.

+His name is commemorated in the Frederic Chancellor Building which was built in 1904–05 as a museum and art school.